coredns/coredns.io/content/plugins/template.md

 Named capture groups can be used to template one response for multiple patterns.

-### Resolve A and MX records for ip templates in .example
+### Resolve A and MX records for IP templates in .example

 ~~~ corefile
 . {